Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 Can this type of entity be used for a non-profit or charitable organization?

-No, there are other legal entities used for non-profit or charitable objects such as a civil association or a non-governmental organization.
+No, other legal entities are used for non-profit or charitable objects such as a civil association or a non-governmental organisation.

 Give a brief summary of the process of incorporation, formation, or organization, including: